Def Soul: History

-Capitalizing from the successes of Montell Jordan's "This Is How We Do It" in 1995 and Case's self-titled debut album in 1996, Def Jam co-founder Russell Simmons and then-vice president Kevin Liles teamed up to form Def Soul Records, to expand the label's R&B roster.
+Capitalizing on the successes of Montell Jordan's "This Is How We Do It" in 1995 and Case's self-titled debut album in 1996, Def Jam co-founder Russell Simmons and then-vice president Kevin Liles teamed up to form Def Soul Records, to expand the label's R&B roster.
 The first release from the label shortly after its formation was Jordan's second album, More..., which came on August 27, 1996, two weeks after Case's debut.
 Both albums were certified gold.

 Then came trio Playa, whose single "Cheers 2 U" (1998) cracked the top ten of the Billboard Hot R&B/Hip-Hop Songs chart.
 After appearing on the How to Be a Player soundtrack (1997) with the Foxy Brown-assisted "I Gotta Know", the group was greenlit to develop their debut album for Def Soul.
 Their album, also titled Cheers 2 U. Despite the building hype, the album did not chart perfectly on Billboard, debuting at number eighty-nine on the Billboard 200.
 It was later overshadowed a week later by Jordan's third follow-up, Let's Ride, which made the top ten of the Top R&B/Hip-Hop Albums chart and (like its predecessor) went gold.
 The title track gained the album some notoriety, due to No Limit Records labelmates and brothers Master P and Silkk the Shocker delivering their verses.

 On the same day as the Columbine High School massacre in 1999, Case returned from his three-year hiatus with Personal Conversation, which (also like its predecessor) went gold and managed to embrace the top forty of the Billboard 200.
 Its single, "Happily Ever After", gained moderate airplay.
 That same year, Def Jam's parent label, PolyGram, was acquired by Seagram and its music division was later merged with MCA-related record labels to centralize the Universal Music Group.
 With this came the folding of Island Black Music, causing the transitioning of Island Records' R&B artist division into Def Soul.
 The artists under Island that were moved to this label included Dru Hill and Kelly Price.
 Following next was the creation of The Island Def Jam Music Group.

 After the folding of Island Black into Def Soul and the UMG creation of IDJMG, Def Soul began to revamp their success with Jordan's Get It On...
 Tonite in November.
 While the title track provided success at number four on the Billboard Hot 100, the album itself didn't perform well as Jordan's previous three, despite being his second gold-seller.
 That same month, Dru Hill leader Sisqó's solo debut, Unleash the Dragon, started to take off.
 Having debuted at number two on the Billboard 200 and going platinum the following year.
 Extended success came from its singles, "Got to Get It", the number-one "Incomplete" and "Thong Song".
 "Thong Song", however, was the one that gained more success than the previous two, despite being number three on the Hot 100.